-In relation to natural gas products, Resolution Number 127/2008 of the Argentinean Ministry of Economy and Production contemplated increases in taxes levied on natural gas exports, increasing the rate from 45% to 100%, with the appraisal based on the highest price stipulated in the natural gas import contracts by any of the country's importers.
+• possible conflicts between regulations or taxes imposed or managed by the different provinces and those determined by federal law, increasing the rate from 45% to 100%, with the appraisal based on the highest price stipulated in the natural gas import contracts by any of the country's importers.
 For LPG products (including propane, butane, and blends thereof) this resolution stipulates that if the international price of the specific product, based on the daily report issued by the Argentinean Energy Secretariat, was less than the reference value for each product as contemplated in the aforementioned Resolution (US\$338/m3 for propane; US\$393/m3 for butane; and US\$363 m3 for blends thereof), the applicable rate would be 45%.
-In the event that the international price was higher than the reference price, the producer would be able to charge the maximum amount permitted by the Resolution for the related product (US\$223/m3 for propane; US\$271/m3 for butane; and S\$250/m3 for blends thereof); with the Argentinean Government withholding the difference as an export tax.
+In the event that the international price was higher than the reference price, the producer would be able to charge the maximum amount permitted by the Resolution for the related product (US\$223/m3 for propane; US\$271/m for butane; and S\$250/m3 for blends thereof); with the Argentinean Government withholding the difference as an export tax.